 The acquisition and ROI circuitry monitors incoming video signals and routes the active pixels to the multiple-tap data formatter.
-The NI 1427 can perform ROI acquisitions on all video lines and frames.
+The NI 1429 can perform ROI acquisitions on all video lines and frames.
 In an ROI acquisition, select an area within the acquisition window to transfer across the host bus to system memory.
-If the area of the image you need is smaller than the camera output that appears in the acquisition window, select an ROI to speed up the transfer and processing times for the image.
+If the area of the image you need is smaller than the camera output that appears in the acquisition window, selecting an ROI speeds up the transfer and processing times for the image.

-Note You can use MAX to set the acquisition window on the NI 1427.
+Note You can use MAX to set the acquisition and ROI parameters.